Spin Relaxometry with Solid-State Defects: Theory, Platforms, and Applications: Introduction

-This review is organized around a simple translation: \emph{dynamics in a nearby system} $\rightarrow$ \emph{magnetic-field fluctuations at the sensor} $\rightarrow$ \emph{a change in the sensor's spin-relaxation time}.
-We use the NV center as the primary sensor throughout, as it is the most established solid-state platform for relaxometry.
-The key message is that relaxometry provides a local, spectrally selective probe of the environmental magnetic-noise power spectral density (PSD) $S_B(\omega)$.
+The central organizing principle is a simple translation: \emph{dynamics in a nearby system} $\rightarrow$ \emph{magnetic-field fluctuations at the sensor} $\rightarrow$ \emph{a change in the sensor's spin-relaxation time}.
+The key message is that relaxometry provides a local, spectrally selective probe of a sample's magnetic noise power spectral density (PSD) $S_B(\omega)$, containing information about microscopic dynamics and material parameters of the sample.
+The conceptual map below summarizes the main concepts needed to make this translation quantitative.